Accessibility statement for Guildford Borough Council

 Navigation, links and buttons

-Some key page elements are not keyboard operable so will be inaccessible to non-mouse users.
+Some minor page elements, such as the tooltip available on our login page, are not keyboard operable so will be inaccessible to non-mouse users.
 This fails WCAG success criterion 2.1.1 (Keyboard).

 The error messaging on some of our forms is generic and does not describe how to correct the error.
 This fails WCAG success criterion 3.3.3 (Error suggestion)

-The error messaging on our forms is not announced by the screen reader so blind users will be unaware an error has occurred.
+The status messaging within the Council Tax section of the MyGuildford website is not announced by the screen reader so blind users will be unaware an error has occurred.
 This fails WCAG success criterion 4.1.3 (Status Message).

 Some of the issues above are present on the following parts of our website.